autofitcloud/git-remote-aws/README.md

 This tool was built by [AutofitCloud](https://autofitcloud.com), an early-stage startup as of the time of this writing (2019-08-12).

-If you like this tool and would like to see more like it, please support us by signing up at https://autofitcloud.com
+If you like this tool and would like to see it developed further, please support us by signing up at https://autofitcloud.com

 We promise not to spam you.